sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 Copy the following in a new SAS program (call the program *tutorial_basic_manip.sas*, if you wish to keep it in the future).

 ```
-/*Executing proc contents on the datasets*/
+/*Executing proc contents on terna16*/

 proc contents data=work.terna16;
-proc contents data=work.terna17;
-proc contents data=work.terna18;
-proc contents data=work.terna19;
-proc contents data=work.terna20;
-proc contents data=work.terna21;
 run;
 ```

-With this code we are repeating the same thing: we want to know **information on the contents of each data set**.
-In this case, **it is sufficient to run the procedures once**.

-Let's use again terna16 as an example - we have repeated the same procedure on all datasets so showing you one of the results is enough.
+We want to know **information on the contents** of the dataset called *terna16*, which we are going to work with throughout this tutorial.

 ![proc_contents_terna16](../screenshots/04_basic_manip/proc_cont_terna16.png)